Back to Blog

 Tracking Pour Cost Without a Spreadsheet

 Bar management software solves this by connecting your inventory counts, purchase entries, and POS sales data into a single calculation.
-Instead of pulling three spreadsheets together at the end of the month, you see your pour cost updated after every count — by category, by product, and with variance already flagged.
+Instead of pulling three spreadsheets together at the end of the month, you see your pour cost updated after every count by category, by product, and with variance already flagged.
+For the broader operating workflow, see the bar cost control software guide.

 BarGuard calculates your actual and theoretical pour cost automatically after each inventory cycle, flags the products where your actual usage is outrunning your theoretical, and lets you drill into individual count cycles to see exactly when the gap opened.
 If you want to see how it works, start a free trial.